indica-mcf/Indica/doc/data.rst

 Time resolution
 -----------------
-**Time resolution required for the analysis is typically 10-50 ms**.
+For JET plasmas, the **time resolution required for the analysis is typically 10-50 ms**.
 Global time array is built given the time window of analysis [t1, t2] and the desired time resolution.
 All derived quantities are calculated on this axis, which is different from the time resolution of the raw data of each diagnostic which will have to be interpolated accordingly.

 Reference radial array